This procedure is compatible with any version greater or equal to 1.4. For an older version, ask for help on the forum.

 Try to find an upgrade first; the plugins tabsheets can help you.

-For themes and templates, keep an admin page opened in your browser in case you need to reverse any of your tests.
+For themes, keep an admin page opened in your browser in case you need to reverse any of your tests.

 Don't forget that your members or visitors can have a specific selected theme which is not compatible with your new release.
 You'd probably better have to reset their theme in the Admin users page.